 trains rumble, shake the earth.

-All poems on this post: © Joe Friggieri
+Poetry in this post: © Joe Friggieri

 Published with the permission of Joe Friggieri